Mac-Rsh/mr-library/README_EN.md

  ----------

-# Now you have completed the basics, start exploring the MR library further.
+# Now that you have completed the introductory tutorial, start using the MR Library.

-1. Welcome to refer to more tutorials, document directory is in document.
+1. See more tutorials: directory `document`.
-2. You can try developing drivers based on certain chips to practice device driver programming.
+2. Try developing drivers based on certain chips to practice device driver programming.
 3. Try writing more device templates and developing more features.
 4. Welcome to provide your opinions and suggestions.
 If you are interested in development, you are welcome to participate in the development of the `MR` project.
 The project discussion group is: 199915649(QQ).